 The Australian Memorial Park opened in 1998.
 It is located approximately 200 metres from the V.C.
 Corner Australian Cemetery and Memorial, on the same road in the direction of the village of Fromelles.
 It lies at the point where the German lines crossed the road, and has several surviving battlefield fortifications.

 The Fromelles (Pheasant Wood) Military Cemetery was completed in 2010.
 There are other small cemeteries in the area with burials from the battle.
-Source: Wikipedia Battle of Fromelles
+Source: Wikipedia Attack at Fromelles

-The site features a world map with photos of those servicemen and nurses who died in World War I. (Some areas are covered in photos!).
-The photos are located in the person's home town or area.
+The site features a world map with photos of those servicemen and nurses who died in World War I. The photos are located in the person's home town or area.
 Click on a photo to find details including name and rank, date of death and age at death; name and address of parents and the name of the cemetery where the serviceman or nurse was buried.
 The source of the record is also given.

 You can also use the search box to type in a place name to find the details of deceased servicemen or nurses who came from that location.